 In Scenario #1, Subordinate Lawyer works for Big Firm, which has both an executive committee and a risk management committee.
 Here, Subordinate Lawyer communicated Subordinate Lawyer's professional judgment concerning Impaired Lawyer's actions and the handling of Client's matter to Impaired Lawyer directly.
 Given that the question of professional judgment can only be answered one way and Impaired Lawyer's response would result in violations of the rules or the State Bar Act, Subordinate Lawyer may not follow Impaired Lawyer's instruction to take no further action, and must instead act in accord with Subordinate Lawyer's independent duties to Client.
-If it is reasonable to do so, Subordinate Lawyer may seek to fulfill that obligation by communicating with one or more of the unimpaired supervisory lawyers at Big Firm, including members of the executive or risk management committees.
+If it is reasonable to do so, Subordinate Lawyer may seek to fulfill that obligation by communicating with one or more of the unimpaired supervisory lawyers at Big Firm.
 By appropriately reporting Subordinate Lawyer's concerns internally to an unimpaired supervisory lawyer at Big Firm, Subordinate Lawyer triggers the responsibilities of the unimpaired supervisory lawyer or lawyers under rule 5.1.
+Subordinate Lawyer should then be able to work with the supervisory or managerial lawyers of Big Firm to investigate the matter and evaluate reasonable remedial measures to avoid further ethical misconduct and protect the client, as discussed more fully below in the next section.

 Internally reporting Impaired Lawyer's actions to an unimpaired lawyer with supervisory authority does not fully discharge Subordinate Lawyer's duties.
 Subordinate Lawyer continues to owe Client an independent set of ethical obligations which requires Subordinate Lawyer to ensure that the ethical concerns have been addressed.
 If the supervisory lawyer adopts remedial measures which represent a reasonable resolution of the ethical questions that Subordinate Lawyer has raised and reasonably protects Client moving forward, then Subordinate Lawyer has satisfied that obligation to Client.
 Rule 5.2, Comment.
-If Subordinate Lawyer concludes, however, that Big Firm's resolution of the matter is not a reasonable resolution of the underlying ethical issues, Subordinate Lawyer may be obligated to pursue
+If Subordinate Lawyer concludes, however, that the firm's resolution of the matter is not a reasonable resolution of the underlying ethical issues, Subordinate Lawyer may be obliged to pursue further measures, including contacting client directly.

 See also Los Angeles County Bar Assn.
 Formal Opn.
 No. 383 (1979) ["[I]f the associate and the partnership cannot agree on a method of providing competent representation to the client and protecting the client from any adverse effect of past malpractice, the disagreement regarding representation or the impairment to the client's interest as a result of the incompetent lawyer's actions must be thoroughly disclosed to the client, notwithstanding an objection by the partnership, for the client's resolution, and the decision of the client shall control the action to be taken."]
-While this Committee does not agree with this Los Angeles County Bar Association opinion to the extent it states the disagreement between the associate and the firm must be disclosed to the client, to the extent that they are material, the lawyer's misconduct, the consequences, and proposed remedial actions must be discussed with the client to allow the client to make an informed decision regarding continued representation.
+While this Committee does not agree with this Los Angeles County Bar Association opinion to the extent it states the disagreement between the associate and the firm must be disclosed to the client, to the extent that they are material, the lawyer's misconduct, the consequences, and proposed remedial actions, must be discussed with the client to allow the client to make an informed decision regarding continued representation.
 Rule 1.4.